DOcrazyG/xmind-converter/docs/api.md

 #### `__repr__()`

-Get detailed string representation of the node.
+Get detailed string representation of the node, including notes and labels.

 **Parameters**: None